jeffreyxparker/jeffreyxparker.github.io/_posts/2017-11-14-paywall-attribution.markdown

 2. Which paywalls contribute the most revenue?
 3. Recommendations?

-Immedimately, it looks like this is an attribution problem.
-Since users can hit more than one paywall before paying, how do I decide whether or not each paywall is responsible for conversion or revenue.
+Immediately, it looks like this is an attribution problem.
+Since users can hit more than one paywall before paying, how do I decide whether or not each paywall is responsible for conversion or revenue?
 Attribution is not a problem unique to this company.
-It is every companies problem.
+It is every company's problem.
 In fact, this is the second data challenge I've seen dealing with attribution.

-The data came in two files and looked pretty straigh-forward - users with a date if and when they hit each paywall and users with their first payment date and value.
+The data came in two files and looked pretty straight-forward - users with a date if and when they hit each paywall and users with their first payment date and value.
 Using R, loaded in the data, joined the files and converted the dates using my favorite `tidyverse` packages.

 ```{r}
 # Libraries